A GREAT DAY OUT FOR ALL THE FAMILY

 Getting to the Show and Parking

-Travelling from Truro direction, avoid coming through Polmassick and St Ewe.
-Use the main road to St Austell and then follow the Mevagissey/Pentewan Road.
-Follow signs to Heligan and St Ewe and go past Heligan Gardens on your left.
-Turn right at the Strawbale Man towards St Ewe.
-Shortly after, turn left into the parking field where you will be directed to park by the Scouts.
+Travelling from the Truro directionavoid coming through Polmassick and St Ewe.
+Use the main road to St Austell or the road just after Grampound with Creed.
+On the St Austell to Gorran road, pass Heligan Gardens on your left.
+Turn right just after the Straw man towards St Ewe.
+Turn left at the parking sign.
+Do not go to the village hall unless you are an exhibitor or require disabled parking.
+Turn rightinto the parking field where you will be directed to park by the Scouts.

-Exit for cars from the parking field is through the gate diagonally opposite where you came in.
-Turn left onto the lane.
-Then turn left at the T junction for St Austell and Truro, and right for Gorran.
+Exit from the parking fieldis through the gate where you came in.
+Please turn right onto the lane.
+Turn left at the T junction for St Austell and Truro, right for Gorran.

 There is limited disabled parkingat the village hall (blue badge holders, mobility vehicles and such).
-Drive past the main car park entrance gate at the field and continue carefully to the Village Hall where there will be marshalls who can help either to park you, or allow you to drop off and return to the main parking field.
+Continue carefully to the village hall where there will be marshalls who can help either to park you or allow you to drop off and return to the main parking.

 This is a country show, please wear sensible shoes and tread carefully.
 Parking and much of the show is on fields.
 Dogs are welcome but on short leads at all times please.

 Post Code: PL26 6EY GPS: 50.2820N 4.8408W

 Please check Facebook for latest news before leaving in case we have to make any last minute changes.

 Cooking demonstrations will be held during the day by Steve Bowen, founder and owner of The Steak of the Art restaurants in Bristol, Cardiff and Southampton.
 Steve has close links with St Ewe and spends a lot of his free time in the village.
 Check out their website www.steakoftheart.co.uk and take a look at their fantastic menus and see their truly funky decorated interiors.